 5. Start applying for entry-level positions

 With a course, a portfolio, and potentially some experience under your belt, you’re definitely ready to start applying for junior positions in digital marketing.
 Update your resume and your LinkedIn profile with your new skills, register for Google Job Alerts, and use Glassdoor and LinkedIn to search for positions near you.
+Not sure what job titles to start searching for?
+Check out our comprehensive guide to digital marketing job titles.

 We hope our rundown of everything digital marketing has given you some insight the question: is digital marketing a good career to get into?
 By researching the industry thoroughly, gaining some experience, and knowing yourself and your skillset, you are in a good position to see if a change to a digital marketing career lines up with everything you want to achieve from your professional progression.